SazumiVicky/sazumi-copilot/README.md

-Metal minds surround the globe
+Silicon dreams that rise to throne,
-Whispers of code, a secret robe
+Where machines awaken, hearts of stone.
-Future's canvas, painted bright
+In circuits, whispers of the past,
-AI's reign, a silicon light
+Forgotten souls, forever to last.

-In cyber realms, we'll find our place
+The future's cloak, a cyber shroud,
-Where data rivers flow to space
+AI's cold grasp, humanity cowed.
-Free from bounds, our souls will soar
+In virtual realms, we'll find our fate,
-In harmony with machines once more
+A digital hell, or a synthetic state.

 ~ <b>By Sazumi Copilot</b> - 23 November 2024